 This shows you, in clear terms, how many problem areas you need to address.

-Once you make the necessary changes, be sure to run your content through the tool one final time.
-This will guarantee that your post is ready for publishing.
+Once you make the necessary changes, be sure to run your blog content through the tool one final time.
+This will guarantee that your new post is ready for publishing.

 If you want to become a better writer, there is no replacement for practice.
 And, if you need some help along the way, you can turn to the Hemingway App.